Eckerd Corporation

-Eckerd Corporation used to be an American pharmacy retail chain that was headquartered in Largo, Florida, and toward the end of its life, in Warwick, Rhode Island.
+Eckerd Corporation was an American pharmacy retail chain headquartered in Largo, Florida, and toward the end of its life, in Warwick, Rhode Island.
 At its peak, Eckerd was the second-largest pharmacy chain in the United States, with approximately 2,802 stores in 23 states as far west as Arizona.

 An independent chain for most of its existence, Eckerd was purchased by JCPenney in 1996.
 Following years of losses and failed attempts to turn around the company, the chain was divided in 2004, with 1,271 of its stores, and its mail-order business, sold to competitor CVS, and the remainder acquired by Jean Coutu Group through its U.S. division.
 Jean Coutu sold the chain to Rite Aid in 2007, and its name was phased out soon thereafter and replaced with the Rite Aid name.
+After Rite Aid's subsequent 2025 bankruptcy and liquidation, all or most of Eckerd's final retail footprint at dissolution became absorbed by CVS, anyway.

 History

 Eckerd was founded in September 1898, by 27-year-old Joseph Milton Eckerd and Z. Tatom in Erie, Pennsylvania.
 In the company's early years, it operated at 1105 State Street in downtown Erie as the Erie Cut-Rate Medicine Store, focusing on cheaper prices than the competition.
 In 1912, Eckerd and Tatom sold their original store to Eckerd's sons and moved to Wilmington, Delaware, establishing a new store.
 From Delaware, the chain expanded to New York, North Carolina, and later Florida.

 Jack Eckerd, son of the founder, purchased several of his father's stores in Delaware and New York during the 1940s.
 In 1947, Eckerd traveled to California to visit stores that had converted to "self-service" format akin to supermarkets.
 He brought the method back east with him in order to improve his business.
 He then acquired three stores in Tampa Bay, Florida in 1952.
 After five years, he sold his interests in Delaware and moved to Clearwater.
 Then, in 1959, Eckerd went public.
 It also inked a deal with Publix to open locations next to the grocery store.

 Looking to diversify its assets, the company purchased Jackson Byrons department store.
 By 1971, the company had filled its 50-millionth prescription.
 In 1973, the company entered the prescription eyeglass market with 12 Eckerd Optical Center units.
 Within two years, it had more than 50 centers.
 Following several political campaigns and a stint with the Government Services Administration under president Gerald Ford, Jack Eckerd took a less active role in the business.